kingakisielinska/mObywatel-user-guide/document management/GitHub Pages/mObywatel.md

     <img src="../../assets/images/sharedata.png" width="500">

 Then, a message appears asking you to confirm the purpose of the data collection.
-The app transfers the data to mWeryfikator - first and last name, low-resolution photo, ID number, and information about who issued it.
+The app transfers the data to mWeryfikator - first and last name and low-resolution photo.
 The certificate status is also be displayed, which guarantees the security and validity of the data.
 The displayed data can be additionally verified online.

 ### More options